liangjiandeng/HyperPanCollection/README.md

 # HyperPanCollection

 ## -> Datasets for hyperspectral pansharpening,
-## -> e.g., Washington DC Mall, Pavia Center, Botswana and a real (or full-resolution) dataset FR1.
+## -> Washington DC Mall, Pavia Center, Botswana and a real (or full-resolution) dataset FR1.

 * **Homepage:** https://liangjiandeng.github.io/
 * Also, the datasets of the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening"